 Michel Valloggia, Note sur deux lingot d’argent de Toutânkhamon, Revue d’égyptologie 68 (2017-2018), pp. 141–152.

-Here you come to the website of Numismatica Genevensis.
+Here you can visit the website of Numismatica Genevensis.